 Southwest Calgary is, in general, the region South of the Bow River and West of Centre Street/Macleod Trail with the exception of several communities found South of the Bow River that are considered to be part of the Northwest.

 Southeast Calgary is the area South of Downtown and Memorial Drive and East of Macleod Trail.

 For the purpose of the Calgary Real Estate Board (CREB®) the city is divided into eight districts;

 • City Center

 • South East

-Calgary is located at the transition zone between the Canadian Rockies foothills and the Canadian Prairies, and is relatively hilly as a result.
-Calgary's elevation is approximately 1,048 metres (3,440 ft) above sea level downtown, and 1,083 metres (3,553 ft) at the airport.
+Calgary is located at the transition zone between the Canadian Rockies foothills and the Canadian Prairies and is relatively hilly as a result.
+Calgary's elevation is approximately 1,048 meters (3,440 ft) above sea level downtown and 1,083 meters (3,553 ft) at the airport.
 The city proper covers a land area of 825.29 km² (318.65 sq mi) (as of 2011) and as such exceeds the land area of the City of Toronto.